swisschain/kubeapplysmart/README.md

 # Kubernetes Apply Smart
-Apply all changed in commit to kunernetes in a smart way
+Apply all changes in commit to kunernetes in a smart way

 After creating pool request DRY RUN test will started and after merge reall apply will performed
 ## Settings